Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;The greatest gift that you can give to others is the gift of unconditional love and acceptance. &quot;</em> <br>
+<em>&quot;The path is difficult to ensure worthiness.
+The lazy look elsewhere, The persevering find riches.&quot;</em> <br>
-— Brian Tracy
+— Ming-Dao Deng

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>